aaron-grau/curic/sql/homeworks/questions/plays_orm.md

 As always, thoroughly test your ORM to make sure all the methods are functioning properly.

-Solutions can be found in the [homework solutions folder][hw-solutions].
+Solutions can be found in the [homework solutions folder][plays-solutions].
 Please wait until you have completed the exercise to check the solutions.

 [plays-demo]: plays_demo.zip?raw=true
-[hw-solutions]: ../solutions
+[plays-solutions]: ../solutions/plays_demo